Positive representations over real closed fields: Positive representations into Positive representations into PSL(2,R)

 \paragraph{Proof of (v) $\Rightarrow$ (vi)}

-Note that we have proven the equivalence between conditions (i) through (v) and that $(vi) \Rightarrow (iv)$ is immediate.
-To prove the last implication, we will use the following result, which we extracted from \cite[p.636, last paragraph]{ALPSS}.
+Note that we have proven the equivalence between conditions (i) through (v) and that (vi) $\Rightarrow $ (iv) is immediate.
+To prove the last implication, we will use the following result, which we extracted from \cite[p.~636, last paragraph]{ALPSS}.